kalekdev/uni/semester-2/mathematische-methoden/notes.typ

 As these complex numbers are summed for all possible frequencies at a point in time (superposition of the transforms), the imaginary components cancel each other out due to the orthogonality of $sin$ and $cos$, resulting in a single real output for each point in time (unless the time-domain signal had complex components in its values).

+_Gibbs phenomenon_ - Tendency of the Fourier transform to "overshoot" near peaks in the input signal

 === Discrete Fourier Transform
 In our digital world we often work with discrete samples of a continuous signal.